2018 Rate Schedules-Effective March 1, 2018

 How do EECA’s residential rates compare to other Coops in Illinois?

-The Illinois Electric Cooperatives Association publishes a residen¬tial rate comparison annually so that Illinois Cooperatives can see where they compare to other Illinois Cooperatives.
-In 2016, Egyptian Electric Cooperative had the third lowest overall rates of all Illinois Electric Cooperatives.
+The Illinois Electric Cooperatives Association publishes a residential rate comparison annually so that Illinois Cooperatives can see where they compare to other Illinois Cooperatives.
+In 2018, Egyptian Electric Cooperative had the fourth lowest overall rates of all Illinois Electric Cooperatives.

 Non-controllable vs. Controllable expenses:

-Controllable expenses include: Distribution operations and main¬tenance, customer accounting and collection, administrative, and member services.
+Controllable expenses include: Distribution operations and maintenance, customer accounting and collection, administrative, and member services.
 These costs, or Egyptian Electric costs, accounted for only 20% of our total expenses in 2017.
-We regularly review our expenses and strive to do more for less, but here are many economic challenges of being a rural utility service provider that city and town utility providers don’t have.
+We regularly review our expenses and strive to do more for less, but there are many economic challenges of being a rural utility service provider that city and town utility providers don’t have.

 What causes costs to go up for EECA?

 For Egyptian Electric yearly costs in 2017, we invested $4 -$5 million in operations and maintenance to our electric system.
-That, plus what we pay for poles, wire, transformers, vehicles, etc., tend to increase and impact on our electric rates.
-These costs simply cannot be recovered only through the kWh energy charge because there are too many vari¬ances such as weather which can negatively impact the Cooperative financially.
-EECA currently owns and maintains 1,679 miles of overhead line and 306 miles of underground line, being a total of 1,985 miles total.
+That, plus what we pay for poles, wire, transformers, vehicles, etc., tend to increase and impact our electric rates.
+These costs simply cannot be recovered only through the kWh energy charge because there are too many variances such as weather, which can negatively impact the Cooperative financially.
+EECA currently owns and maintains 1,679 miles of overhead line and 306 miles of underground line, being a total of 1,985 miles.
 Again, 80% of our costs are non-controllable.

 What is EECA doing to control costs?

-Ways to Pay – We encourage mem¬bers to use automatic bank draft and recurring payment methods to cut down on labor costs.
-We have three payments kiosks, and have initiated a 24/7 automated phone system for members to make payments with extended hours, which also is a convenience to the membership.
+Ways to Pay – We encourage members to use automatic bank draft and recurring payment methods to cut down on labor costs.
+We have three payments kiosks, and have initiated a 24/7 automated phone system for members to make payments with extended hours, for convenience to the membership.

 Write-offs – EECA has been able to significantly reduce member account write-offs over the last several years.
 For example, write-offs were approximately $79,000 in 2010, to about 1/3 of that amount, approximately $26,000 in 2017.

-Personnel- As far as our employees we have maintained the same headcount number, if not less, over the last several years, even though it has become apparent to add additional variations of full-time employees to the EECA head-count.
+Personnel- We have maintained the same number of employees, if not less, over the last several years, even though it had become apparent to add additional variations of full-time employees to the EECA head-count.
 For instance, in 2016 we hired an Informational Technology (IT) Manager to meet the challenges and changes of technology used in EECA’s business practices, prevent cyber security attacks through employee training, along with software and hardware reinforcement.
-Our IT Manager is an asset to our organization and membership, now having the ability to run software and systems in house opposed to contracting costly services had been an expenditure in the past.
+Our IT Manager is an asset to our organization and membership.
+We now having the ability to run software and systems in house opposed to contracting costly services.
 Safety and security will continue to be a priority, as we continue to advance member facilities and network.
 With that said, we will most likely be losing 2/3 of our work force in the next 5-10 years, therefore additional employees will be hired for future succession planning.

-Because EECA has built a new headquarters, is this the real reason I will see an increase in my bill?
+Is EECA’s new headquarters building, is this the real reason I see an increase in my bill?

 From the beginning it has been said that our new building could potentially have little to no impact, or an equivalent of up to a 1% increase, to the membership.
-A new build¬ing is a long-term asset that provide efficiencies and cost savings in itself.
-There are also tax savings offered as being apart of Jackson County’s Enterprise Zone, and USDA REAP grant money received in energy in-centives, aside from other savings of being in one primary location.
+A new building is a long-term asset that provides efficiencies and cost savings in itself.
+There are also tax savings offered as being a part of Jackson County’s Enterprise Zone, and USDA REAP grant money received in energy incentives, aside from other savings of being in one primary location.